David McGee's Webpage

 Mars is small, cold, and dry, and this has driven Martian evolution.
 They tend to be tall and muscular, and very furry.
 Both sexes grow thick beards, and many are entirely covered by fuzzy stubble.
 They tend to have thick chests and large lungs, to breath the thin Martian air.
 Before the invention of agriculture, most Martians appear to have been pastoralists, and all extant populations can digest milk.

 Martians were the first to develop spaceflight, and they explored the central solar system in the early twentieth century.
 At first, the exploring Martians were just curious, or else selling something.
 But, in 1923, a volcanic catastrophe befell Mars, and tens of millions of people fled.
-Some of them moved to the Martian colonies on Boreas, whose native people died out long ago.
+Some of them conquered Boreas, where many Martials still live.
 They passed up Venus, finding it too warm and wet, and they found Cels too radioactive.

 But, they loved cool grasslands -- Mars is was replete with cool grasslands.
 Many peacefully immigrated to Argentina and the North American prairies (especially to the North, they really love Montana and Alberta).
 But, millions of them wished to immigrate to the Eurasian steppe.
 Stalin was not particularly keen on this idea, so it was taken from him.